wp-plugins/100-cities/tags/1.0.2/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.1

-Add great content to your posts automatically: just choose a city, and get a map, photos, data, and related articles.
-Very useful for travel bloggers!
+Add great content to your posts automatically: just choose a city and the plugin will produce the map, photos, data, and related articles for that city.
+100 Cities is a great tool for Travel Bloggers!

 == Description ==